pLucky-Inc/sdb_lock/README.md

   # do some work
 end

-# if you want to block until gain lock, then
+# if you want to block until gain lock, then use #lock
+# WARN There is no way to wake up others.
+It is slow with high contention
+#   because it does polling internally.
 lock.lock("a1") do
   # do some work
 end